 - Email us at email@example.com and inform us of your interest in renting our hall and the purpose of the rental.

-- Make sure you have all needed insurance, ALCB, and other forms completed and scan/email to firstname.lastname@example.org
+- Make sure you have all needed insurance, AGLC licenses, and other forms completed and scan/email to firstname.lastname@example.org

-- Drop off payment and Damage Deposit (Cheques made out to Highlands Community League) and your documents (if you’re old school cool and don’t want to email them) at HCL mailbox.
+- Drop off payment and Damage Deposit (Cheques made out to Highlands Community League) and any physical documents (if you’re old school cool and don’t want to email them) at HCL mailbox.

 What Can You Rent the Hall For?